qforestlab/riscan-registration-VZ400/3_clean_filter.md

 ![RiSCAN_PRO_project](./img/03_clean_filter-3.png)

-9. Select all the point clouds (see previous slides).
+9. Select all the point clouds.
 10. Right-click on the point cloud.
 11. Click on *Create pointcloud...*.